CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 # SPF validation

 If you send email through SMTPeter, you must make sure that you've configured your SPF records correctly.
-You must make sure that the IP addresses from which SMTPeter is going to send mail are included in your SPF record.
 Luckily, the SMTPeter dashboard has the right tools to help you with your configuration.

 ## What is SPF?

 Let's start with some background information first.
 SPF is a technology to specify which servers on the internet may send out email messages out of your name.
+Although in reality people normally use an intermediate server offered by their provider to send out emails - it is from a technical perspective possible to deliver email directly to the recipient.
-Without SPF it is possible to send out email from every computer on the internet: your personal computer or even your telephone can deliver mail directly to Gmail or directly to Hotmail, and it is not necessary to use intermediate gateways like SMTPeter to reach your recipients.
+This can be done from every computer on the internet: a personal computer or even a smartphone can deliver mail.

 However, it is highly unlikely that a laptop in a village that you never heard of directly connects to Gmail to send an email using your domain name.
-If that happens, you can be pretty sure that someone is trying to do something nasty, and is abusing your domain.
-You can prevent this with SPF records.
+If that happens, you can be pretty sure that someone is trying to do something nasty and is abusing your domain.
+This can be prevented with SPF records.

 An SPF record is a setting in DNS.
 If you have a domain name, you can not only use DNS to store the IP address of your website, but also to